 In this post, we present some useful tips for optimising the ecommerce checkout process to reduce cart abandonment.
-With ecommerce cart abandonment at around 81%, it’s important for ecommerce sites to do what they can to minimize the problem, and deal with many of the issues that cause customers to leave.
+With ecommerce cart abandonment at around 81%, it’s important for ecommerce sites to do what they can to reduce cart abandonment, and deal with many of the issues that cause customers to leave.
 Here are some of the common issues that can contribute to checkout abandonment, and the best practices for dealing with them.

 What Is An Ecommerce Checkout Flow?